 - publishing our Journal ‘Brycheiniog’

 Brecknock Museum and Art Gallery is currently closed for refurbishment and improvements under the y Gaer project for which the Society is a local funding partner.
-The new facilities are scheduled to reopen in late 2018.
+The new facilities are scheduled to reopen in late March / early April 2019.